Ethereum 2.0: The Complete Guide

 proof of work vs proof of stake

-Proof of stake differs because instead of the miners, special validators stake crypto for their rights to verify.
-These validators are chosen to presume a block based on how much crypto they have, and for how long they’ve had it.
+Now, there’s another method called “proof of stake” (PoS).
+Instead of miners, there are special people called “validators“.
+These validators are chosen to create a new block based on how much cryptocurrency they already have and how long they’ve had it.

 How will ETH2 Scale Better than ETH?